 Argentine peso ends tumultuous 2019 down 37% against the dollar

-BUENOS AIRES, Dec 30 (Reuters) - The Argentine peso ARS=RASL inched down on Monday, closing out a tumultuous 2019 for the currency, which has plummeted over 37% against the dollar amid rising debt default fears, rampant inflation and domestic recession.
+BUENOS AIRES, Dec 30 (Reuters) - The Argentine peso ARS=RASLon Monday chalked up a 37% drop for 2019, closing out a tumultuous year in which the currency has plummeted against the dollar amid rising debt default fears, rampant inflation and domestic recession.

-(Reporting by Walter Bianchi; writing by Adam Jourdan; editing by Jonathan Oatis)
+(Reporting by Walter Bianchi; writing by Adam Jourdan; editing by Jonathan Oatis and Dan Grebler)

 ((adam.jourdan@thomsonreuters.com; +54 1155446882; Reuters Messaging: adam.jourdan.thomsonreuters.com@reuters.net))